 Okay, truth is, you could eat this recipe as is on the couch while streaming Netflix and that would be 1000% acceptable.
 But if you want to serve it as part of a menu or a cocktail party, here are a few recipes we'd suggest to pair it with:

-Heat the oven to 350°F and line a rimmed baking sheet with a baking mat or parchment.
-Place the nuts on the baking sheet and roast until they smell toasted, about 10 minutes.
+Roast The Nuts: Heat the oven to 350°F and line a rimmed baking sheet with a baking mat or parchment.
+Place the cashews and pecans on the baking sheet and roast until they start to smell toasted, about 10 minutes.
 Remove from oven and set aside while you make the coating.

-Combine the roasted nuts with the remaining ingredients in a large bowl, pour in the spice mixture from the saucepan and stir until well coated.
+Bake The Nuts: Combine the roasted nuts with the remaining ingredients (the pretzel sticks, plantain chips, and pepitas) in a large bowl, pour in the spice mixture from the saucepan and stir until well coated.
 Turn the mixture on the prepared baking sheet and bake until the mixture bubbles and the nuts are fragrant, about 15 to 20 minutes.